SisovandaraKong/scalable-laravel/README.md

-# Laravel Product API
+# Laravel handle scale API

-A simple RESTful API built with Laravel to create and list products.
+A simple RESTful API built with Laravel to create and list products with many users.

 ## Features